 Internals/TimeStampIndex

 The timestamp index (_darcs/index) should not be confused with the patch index.
-It was introduced in Petr Ročkai’s 2009 Google Summer of Code project and made its way into Darcs around Darcs 2.3.1 or so (TODO: check history)
+It was introduced in Petr Ročkai’s 2009 Google Summer of Code project and made its way into Darcs around Darcs 2.3.1 or so (TODO: check history).
+José Neder added information about the inode numbers of the files in the 2013 Google Summer of Code project.

 Background

-The timestamp index is a file which darcs uses to keep track of timestamps itself rather than trusting the filesystem.
-This means it doesn’t get confused so easily and start trying to diff files left and right.
+It is used by Darcs to keep track of timestamps rather than trusting the filesystem.
+This means Darcs doesn’t get confused so easily and start trying to diff files left and right.
+It is also used to keep track of files renames tracking files by his fileid.

 UI